xinyee20/tp/docs/team/successs404.md

     * What it does:

-       * Added the home page, which contains the tab panes for flagged attendance and pending questions.
+       * Adds the home page, which contains the tab panes for flagged attendance and pending questions.
        This page acts as the basis of Serenity.
 It is the default page shown when the user first enters Serenity, and Serenity transitions to this page after functions like `delgrp` is executed.

-       * Added the side bar, which contains buttons for flagged attendance, pending questions and tutorial groups.
+       * Adds the side bar, which contains buttons for flagged attendance, pending questions and tutorial groups.
        Pressing the flagged attendance and pending questions button leads to the respective tabs in the home page.
        Pressing the tutorial group buttons is akin to executing the `viewgrp` command, allowing users to conveniently access tutorial groups that were created previously.

-       * Modified the tutorial group page UI, such that the data panel for lessons and students are placed in tab panes instead of split panes.
-Added tab panes for attendance and participation score sheets as well as drafted the UI for TableView.
+       * Modifies the tutorial group page UI, such that the data panel for lessons and students are placed in tab panes instead of split panes.
+Adds tab panes for attendance and participation score sheets as well as drafted the UI for TableView.

-       * Modified the tutorial lesson page UI by improving the layout and design of the lesson tab pane.
+       * Modifies the tutorial lesson page UI by improving the layout and design of the lesson tab pane.
-       Added a tab pane for questions asked during the tutorial.
+       Adds a tab pane for questions asked during the tutorial.

-       * Added a title for each page so that users can navigate between the home page, tutorial group page and tutorial lesson page with greater clarity.
+       * Adds a title for each page so that users can navigate between the home page, tutorial group page and tutorial lesson page with greater clarity.

-       * `viewatt` and `viewscore` - Allow users to view the attendance sheet and participation score sheet of the specified tutorial group respectively.
+       * `viewatt` and `viewscore` - Allows users to view the attendance sheet and participation score sheet of the specified tutorial group respectively.

        * `viewflag` - Allows users to view the flagged attendance records.